beacon-biosignals/StableHashTraits.jl/README.md

         function used to compute a list of keys and the second element is a two argument function used to extract the keys from the object.
-      - `order` can be `:ByOrder` (the default)—which sorts by the order returned by `pair[1]` or `:ByName`—which sorts by lexigraphical order.
+      - `order` can be `:ByOrder` (the default)—which sorts by the order returned by `pair[1]`—or `:ByName`—which sorts by lexigraphical order.
 4. `FnHash(fn, [method])`: hash the result of applying `fn` to the given object.
-Optionally, use `method` to hash the result of `fn`, otherwise calls `hash_method` on the result.
+Optionally, use `method` to hash the result of `fn`, otherwise calls `hash_method` on the result to determine how to hash it.
 There are two built-in functions common to make use of with `FnHash`
     - `qualified_name`: Get the qualified name of an objects type, e.g. `Base.String`
-    - `qualified_type`: The the qualified name and type parameters of a type, e.g.
+    - `qualified_type`: Get the qualified name and type parameters of a type, e.g.
        `Base.Vector{Int}`.
     Favor these functions over e.g. `string ∘ typeof` as they have been tested to provide more stable values across julia verisons and sessions than the naive string-ification of types.
 5. `ConstantHash(value, [method])`: hash the constant `value`.
-Optionally, use `method` to hash the `value`, otherwise call `hash_method` on `value`.
+Optionally, use `method` to hash the `value`, otherwise call `hash_method` on `value` to determine how to hash it.
 5. `Tuple`: apply multiple methods to hash the object, and then recursively hash their results.
-You can use an empty tuple to indicate that no appropriate method exists for your type; this is roughly equivalent to not implementing the method, but this may be useful in some cases to avoid method ambiguities, and is used internally to approriately handle hash contexts.
+You can use an empty tuple to indicate that no customized hash method exists for your type; this is roughly equivalent to not implementing the method, but this may be useful in some cases to avoid method ambiguities, and is used internally to approriately handle the fallbacks for the default hash context.

 Your hash will be stable if the output for the given method remains the same: e.g. if `write` is the same for an object that uses `WriteHash`, its hash will be the same; if the